North South Rail Link - Stage One

 The Outcomes Report also identifies that metro trains like those that will operate on Sydney Metro, or light metro trains would suit the NSRL.

-As part of the City Deal announcement, the Federal and NSW governments announced they will both commit up to $50 million for development of a business case for the full NSRL and will conduct market sounding on private sector interest in station developments along with exploring financing solutions such as value capture.
+As part of the City Deal announcement, the Federal and NSW governments announced they will both commit up to $50 million for development of a business case for the full Link and will conduct market sounding on private sector interest in station developments along with exploring financing solutions such as value sharing.
+Both governments committed their shares in their respective 2018-19 Budgets.

 The stated objective of both governments is to open Stage One before WSA starts operating in 2026, subject to the business case.
 Both governments have committed to jointly fund the Stage One of the NSRL in a 50-50 split.

-The full NSRL is estimated to cost $15-$20 billion, with the Outcomes Report noting that the NSRL is projected to become economically viable in the 2030s.
+The full North South Rail Link is estimated to cost $15-$20 billion, with the Outcomes Report noting that the NSRL is projected to become economically viable in the 2030s.

 Delivery of Stage One is expected to be tasked to Transport for NSW (TfNSW).